 Increasing value of luxury watches

-- an increase in demand for luxury watches
+- technologically-advanced luxury watches

 Men’s vs. women’s luxury watches